shulhachvitali/Zabbix/README.md

 Puppet module "Zabbix" contain scenario for set up of VM [server.pp](modules/zabbix/manifests/server.pp), t=started by [init.pp](modules/zabbix/manifests/init.pp).
 Resources for zabbix module are in the folder [Templates](modules/zabbix/templates/)

-2. After provision I turn off selinux, and got zabbix rite on the 80 port without prefix (due to virtual host in the config for httpd). results are on the [screenshots](Source/)
+2.After provision I turn off selinux, and got zabbix rite on the 80 port without prefix (due to virtual host in the config for httpd). results are on the [screenshots](Source/)